irion94/Smoothie/README.md

 # Smoothie Delight
 This is a simple SPA website created using Reactjs.
-The content is available at this address: smoothie-delight.herokuapp.com
+The content is available at this address:<br>[smoothie-delight.herokuapp.com](https://smoothie-delight.herokuapp.com/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).